Next Steps and Planning FAQ

 - Attend general advising to help narrow down programs and make an appointment for program-specific inquiries once you’ve narrowed down a program.

 - Review what programs are of most interest to you and have several options in mind.
 Look at the virtual program options we currently have available.
-Please note that some summer programs will offer virtual options, in place of onsite programming.
-These virtual options will start to become available in February.

 - Check the program webpage to see if there is an application open for your desired term, as not all programs are accepting applications due to COVID-19.